misiektoja/instagram_monitor/docs/view-modes.md

 <a id="traditional-text-mode"></a>
 ## Traditional Text Mode

-This is the classic command-line output.
-It is characterized by:
+Text mode is the default.
+It works in any terminal and is well suited to background processes.

-- **Clean, sequential logging**: Every event is printed as it happens with a timestamp.
+- Every event is printed with a timestamp.
-- **Persistence**: Ideal for running in the background (e.g., via `nohup` or `tmux`) where you want a full history of events in your terminal scrollback or log files.
+- Earlier events remain available in terminal scrollback and log files.
-- **Low Overhead**: Minimal resource usage and compatible with any terminal.

-It is the default mode of operation.
+- It uses fewer terminal features than either dashboard.

 ---

 <a id="terminal-dashboard-mode"></a>
 ## Terminal Dashboard

-The Terminal Dashboard provides a beautiful, live-updating interface directly in your terminal.
-It requires the `rich` library.
+The Terminal Dashboard updates status, statistics and recent events in one terminal screen.
+It requires the `rich` library, which is included in normal installations.

-To enable the terminal dashboard, use the `--dashboard` flag (or set `DASHBOARD_ENABLED = True` in your config).
+Enable it with `--dashboard` or `DASHBOARD_ENABLED = True`.

 **Key Features:**